TomasMikula/libretto/README.md

   By a _callback_ we mean a function object that performs effects (on resources it has captured) and is passed to someone else to be executed.

-  The problem with callbacks is that they create non-local interaction, which makes it hard to reason about programs.

   One common example of a callback-style interface is an HTTP server taking, during construction, a request handler callback.
 The request handler has captured resources, such as a reference to mutable state or a database connector, and performs side-effects on them.

+  The problem with callbacks is that they create non-local interaction, which makes it hard to reason about programs.

 - **Lack of expressivity of the high-level stream operations.**

-  Building custom dataflow topologies, if at all possible, requires escaping to a different paradigm, one which is more low-level and imperative.
+  Building custom dataflow topologies with existing libraries, if at all possible, requires escaping to a different paradigm, one which is more low-level and imperative.

   We are talking about that case when you needed a slight variation on a stream operator and ended up "manually" shoveling messages between queues, mutable references and promises.